-Occasionally, prior to a discussion class, I will ask you to write a one to two-page formal reaction to the reading or readings that we will be discussing in class that day.
-To be accepted, your paper mush follow MLA format.
+Occasionally I will ask you to write a one to two-page formal reaction to one or more of our readings.
+To be accepted, your paper must follow MLA format.
 Papers that do not follow MLA format will be returned ungraded.
 In addition, please be sure to put the name of the selection at the top of the page.
 Be ready to share your reaction and turn it in at the beginning of the class.

-Hybrid Activity: Typically, I will assign these as part of our course's one online credit.
-Using ANGEL, you'll have the opportunity to post your rough draft to a writing group and exchange feedback with others to improve the draft you submit to me.
-These assignments are due at the beginning of class and will not be accepted later during the class that day for any reason.
+These writing assignments are due at the beginning of class and will not be accepted later during the class that day for any reason.
 This is because they only have value if they are written before the discussion and the writer then participates in the discussion.